UBC-MDS/shiny_hotel_booking/reports/Proposal.md

 ## Usage scenario

-As a hotel manager, you log into the hotel booking dashboard to get an overview of your current bookings.
-You start by looking at the time stamp on the top of the dashboard to ensure that the data is up-to-date.
+As a hotel manager in Canada, Trevor Scott logs into the hotel booking dashboard to get an overview of the current bookings for hotels in countries across the world.
+He starts by looking at this week of last year to see if he can find any popular travelling countries around this time.

-Next, you examine the data on the country-wise booking counts, which shows a breakdown of bookings based on different countries.
-You notice that there has been a significant increase in bookings from a particular country, which prompts you to investigate further.
-You decide to offer a special promotion to this country to attract more bookings.
+Next, he examines the data on the country-wise booking counts, which shows a breakdown of bookings based on different countries.
+He notices that there was a significant increase in bookings in Germany last year, which prompts him to investigate further.
+He finds that there was a promotion going on by local German hotels, offering an average daily rate almost 2 times cheaper if the traveler books for a week versus if they book only a few nights.
+The hotel chain is well known and after investigating the same week for the past few years, it looks like they do the same promotion yearly.
+To attract similar opportunist getaway enthusiasts this year, Trevor decides to offer a similar promotion here in Canada, thus resulting in an increase in business.

-You also review the hotel-wise booking counts, which shows a breakdown of bookings based on different hotels.
-You notice that one of your hotels is experiencing low bookings, so you decide to allocate more resources to market that particular hotel to attract more customers.
+Trevor also checks the hotel-wise booking counts for those hotels under his management.
+These plots show a breakdown of the number of bookings per hotel and their average prices.
+He notices that a few of them are performing poorly this week and that their average price is very high compared to others in his control.
+He decides to apply the promotion for these hotels specifically, increasing the number customers across the hotels in his command.

-Overall, the hotel booking dashboard helps you make informed decisions based on real-time data, which can improve your business performance and customer satisfaction.
+Overall, the hotel booking dashboard helps Trevor make informed decisions based on real-time data as well as historical data, improving his business performance and customer satisfaction.